noahvarghese/OWD/content/blog/rustic-door-accessories.md

   wrought iron glass design.
 image: /img/fiberglass-door-system-rustic-plank-style-with-speak-easy-window-wrought-iron-sidelight-and-acessiories.png
 section:
-  - content: <p>If you’ve really caught the rustic bug you can try adding some antique character with one, or any combination of the following accessories available:</p>
+  - content: "If you’ve really caught the rustic bug you can try adding some antique character with one, or any combination of the following accessories available:"
   - content: |-
       <ul>
       <li>Hinge Straps</li>
       <li>Clavos Bolts</li>
       <li>Speak-Easy Window</li>
       </ul>
-  - content: <p>One of the reasons this trend has really taken off in the past few years is because rustic doors look excellent on every type of house.
+  - content: One of the reasons this trend has really taken off in the past few years is because rustic doors look excellent on every type of house.
 The natural look of these doors adds a warm and inviting element to any homes curb appeal.
-Whether you are a long-time fan of this style or just warming up to the idea, rustic entry door system are here to stay and these accessories make it easier than ever to add some character to your home.</p>
+Whether you are a long-time fan of this style or just warming up to the idea, rustic entry door system are here to stay and these accessories make it easier than ever to add some character to your home.
 ---